dz204625/pig-game/README.md

 # pig-game
-This is project that from U-demy course project.
+This is project I code along from U-demy Javascript course project.
+Instructor: Jonas Schmedtmann